-When you move a page, internal links are redirected to the new location and are not broken.
-However, external links pointing to the moved page will be broken.
+When moving a page, any internal links are redirected to the new location and are not broken.
+Any external links pointing to the moved page will be broken.

 Select Copy in the context menu for the page you want to copy, and select Paste for the destination page.
 You can also copy pages by using keyboard commands Ctrl+c or Cmd+c, and Ctrl+v or Cmd+v.

-Subpages and associated media files in local page folders are copied also, and the links point to the new copy of the page.
-Settings, such as dynamic properties and categories, are copied also with the new page.
+All subpages and associated media files in local page folders will also be copied, and the links will point to the new copy of the page.
+Settings such as dynamic properties and categories, are also copied with the new page.

-When you copy and paste a page under the same node, the Name in URL property of the copied page is typically named [Name in URL1], which you need to change after copying.
+When you copy and paste a page under the same node, the Name in URL property of the copied page will be named typically [Name in URL1], which you need to change after copying.

-Removed folders, pages, blocks and media files are moved to trash, and are not publicly available on the website.
-Remember to update any links to removed content.
-When you remove a page, all underlying pages are removed also.
-See Deleting and restoring content.
+Removed folders, pages, blocks and media files will be moved to trash, and will not be publicly available on the website, remember therefore to update any links to removed content.
+When removing a page, all underlying pages will also be removed.

 The pages in the tree structure are sorted according to a predefined sort order.
-By default, the page that was created most recently is placed at the top of the tree structure, for example, in news listings.
-There also are other options for sorting, such as alphabetically or by sort index.
+By default, the page that has been created most recently is placed at the top of the tree structure, for example, in news listings.
+There are also other options for sorting, such as alphabetically or by sort index.
 The last option lets you control the sorting through an index defined on each page.

-The sort order is set for the parent page of a branch, and is inherited by the subpages:
+The sort order is set for the parent page of a branch, and will be inherited to the subpages:

 - Select the parent page of the branch in the structure where you want to set the sorting.